kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 - Allow multiple models to share the same GPU
 - Increase the total number of models that can be deployed in a cluster
 - Reduced model deployment resource overhead
-    - An InferenceService needs at least 1 CPU and 1GB overhead for each replica
+    - An InferenceService needs some CPU and overhead for each replica
     - Loading multiple models in one inferenceService is more resource efficient
     - Good option for teams that have many small models